Ravilochan/Ravilochan/README.md

 <h3>I'm Senior year student 👨‍🎓, Software Engineer 👨‍💻, Super enthusiastic 🤯 and fast leaner ⚡️</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Ravilochan&label=Profile%20views&color=0e75b6&style=flat" alt="Ravilochan" /> </p>

-- 🔭 I’m currently working on finishing up my Senior year University Exams 🎓.
+- 🔭 I’m currently working on finishing up my Final year University Exams 🎓.

-- 🎓   Studying Computer Science and Information Technology at Oamania University, MVSR Engineering College.
+- 🎓   Studying Computer Science and Information Technology at Osmania University, MVSR Engineering College , Hyderabad.
 <!--
 - 💼   Working as a Backend Software Engineer at Statwig Private Limited.
 -->
-- 🌱 I’m currently learning more about Kafka , Go lang , Traefik 👨‍💻.
+- 🌱 I’m currently learning more about <a href="https://kafka.apache.org">Kafka</a>,<a href="https://golang.org">Go lang </a>, <a href="https://traefik.io">Traefik</a> 👨‍💻.

+- 🧐 I recently got to Know about Functional Programming .. hmmm Interesting 🤔

-- 👯 I’m looking to collaborate on building my Bachelors Major Project 🦾.
+- 👯 I’m looking to collaborate on building my Bachelors Major Project on Distributed Sytems and Cloud Computing 🦾.

 - 🍽 Things on my plate for later - <a href="https://github.com/spring-projects/spring-boot">Spring Boot</a>, <a href="https://elixir-lang.org">Elixir</a>.

 - 💬 Ask me about Node.js , Golang , Reverse Proxies , Databases & anything which sounds *is that even possible?* .

+- Interested in Back-end & Infrastructure roles 👨‍💻

 - 📫 How to reach me: **ravilochan2000@gmail.com**

 - ⚡ I Totally Believe : *Technology doesn't give you performance.
 Architecture is what gives you performance*
 <br>